CBLT-DT: History

-CBLT logo from 1940 to 1958.
+CBC logo from 1940 to 1958.

 The station conducted test broadcasts from August 15 to 22, 1952.
 CBLT began regular programming on September 8, 1952, originally broadcasting on VHF channel 9.
 It is the oldest television station in the province of Ontario, and the second oldest in Canada after Ici Radio-Canada Télé flagship station CBFT in Montreal.
 The station's first broadcast was prefaced by the inadvertent incorrect display of the CBC's national network logo; conflicting accounts say it was either displayed upside-down or backwards, due to the incorrect insertion of the slide.
 No such error was made two days earlier when CBFT signed on.

 CBLT originally broadcast from a series of smaller studios with the main one on Mutual Street nicknamed unofficially as "The Barn" next to the transmitter tower (the old management building, nicknamed "The Kremlin", is now part of the National Ballet School on Jarvis Street).
 On January 19, 1953, a microwave link between Buffalo, New York and Toronto was activated, allowing the live telecast of programs from the American television networks.
 A few months later, on May 14, 1953, CBC Television's stations in Montreal (CBFT) and Ottawa (CBOT) became the first connections within the Trans-Canada Microwave system.

 On August 27, 1956, CBLT moved to VHF channel 6 and increased its effective radiated power from 25 to 100 kW.
 The change in frequency was made to accommodate the eventual licensing of a second privately owned local station for Toronto, which eventually became CFTO (channel 9) when that station was licensed at the end of 1960.
 Then on September 11, 1972, CBLT relocated to channel 5 in order to allow two new stations – CKGN (now CIII-DT) in Paris and a repeater of Ottawa-based CJOH in Deseronto – to use channel 6.

 CBLT moved its transmitter facilities to the CN Tower when it opened in 1976; its signal was transmitted from the tower for the first time on May 31, 1976.
 It moved its operations to the Canadian Broadcasting Centre on Front Street in 1992.